All Episodes

 Can you give us a fairly fully developed answer to this question?

-Professor, what you're saying tonight is so Uber.
+Professor, what you're saying tonight is so uber that it really has to be asked.

 How honestly sure are you of what you're telling us tonight?

-And knowing some of these people for long periods of time and knowing their families and this and that, I'm fairly certain that this is true.
+And knowing some of these people for long periods of time, And knowing their families and this and that, I'm fairly certain that this is true.

 It's as certain as you can get with humans, you know what I mean?

-Looking in their window as a peeping Tom and watching them being abducted.
+Unless you're actually looking in their window as a peeping Tom and watching them being abducted.

 All right, Professor.

-exclusively on the Dark Matter Digital Network.
+This is Midnight in the Desert, exclusively on the Dark Matter Digital Network.

-To call the show, dial 1-952-CALL-ART.
+To call the show, dial 1-952-CAL ART.

 That's 1-952-225-5278.

-This is really, really scary stuff.
+Anyway, this is really, really scary as tough.

 Professor, welcome back.